Bclavelmythics/genai-interview/README.md

 Generative AI focused interview problems

+##Prerequisites
+Sign up on together.ai and obtain a API key
+Use python 3.11 and install requirements (pip install -r requirements.txt)

 ## Problem 1

 Create a script to chunk the provided documentation and embed the chunks into a chroma vector database.